googleapis/google-cloud-node/packages/google-cloud-speech/samples/README.md

   async-gcs <gcsUri>  Creates a job to detect speech in an audio file located in a Google Cloud Storage bucket, and
                       waits for the job to complete. stream <filename>   Detects speech in a local audio file by streaming it to the Speech API. listen              Detects speech in a microphone input stream.
+This command requires that you have SoX installed and available in your $PATH.
+See https://www.npmjs.com/package/node-record-lpcm16#dependencies

 Options:
   --help                 Show help                                                                             [boolean]